 Bamboo Has Drawbacks Similar to Hardwood

-It's true that bamboo is a woody grass, not a wood; and it's true that in its natural environment bamboo grows in some humid, wet environments.
+Bamboo is indeed a woody grass, not a wood; and it's true that in its natural environment, bamboo grows in some humid, wet environments.
 But does that make bamboo flooring more moisture-resistant than hardwood?
 Not really.

 Most bamboo flooring products are constructed in similar ways to hardwood flooring.
 Like hardwood, there are both solid-core and engineered (strand) versions available—products in which a surface layer of bamboo is bonded to underlying layers of other wood materials.